Having to deal with a dead guinea pig isn’t easy for anyone.

 The sensitivity of animals (and humans) to cold increases as they age or end of life, so it’s recommended that you keep your guinea pig’s environment warmer than usual to greatly increase their comfort.

 Use material or fabric that your guinea pig uses to make it more comfortable.

 Your guinea pig will become weaker and will not be able to feed and drink water on its own when it dies so you’d have to help your guinea pig with necessities.

 You can make your life easier by serving water with a spoon, syringe, or bottle.

 Prepare a “vitamin” to feed your guinea pig by beating hay, water, and ground fodder.

-Do not force an animal to eat or drink if it does not want to.
+Do not force the guinea pig to eat or drink if it does not want to.